Required Forms, Test Scores, and Evaluations

 - Application and supplements

-- $75 application fee or a fee waiver request
+- $75 application fee or a simple fee waiver

 - Secondary School Report (including transcripts) and Midyear School Report

 - Two teacher evaluations

-We accept both the Common Application and the Universal College Application.
+We accept the Common Application, the Universal College Application, and the Coalition Application.
 Each is treated equally by the Admissions Committee.
 Complete and submit your materials as soon as possible to ensure full and timely consideration of your application.
 If you use the Common Application, you must submit your application before your supporting materials (Secondary School Report, Teacher Reports, etc.) can be released to a college.
 Until you submit your own application sections, no part of your application will be transmitted to the Harvard Admissions Office.
 The Universal College Application does not require this same process.

 When we receive your application

 We will send an acknowledgment of receipt within two weeks of receiving your application.
 If you have not received an acknowledgment after two weeks, please contact us.
 Choose the category “Your Submitted Application,” then the subject “Confirm Receipt of Application” in the drop-down menu, or call 617-495-1551.

 Please note: we will not begin processing applications until late September, so the earliest acknowledgements will be sent in mid-September.

-- You may pay your application fee online with a credit card via the Common Application or the Universal College Application websites.
+- You may pay your application fee online with a credit card via the Common Application, Coalition Application, or the Universal College Application websites.

 - You may also send a check or money order to Harvard College Admissions, 86 Brattle Street, Cambridge, MA 02138.
 Please include the applicant’s name with the payment.

-- Fee waivers: If paying the application fee would cause a hardship for your family, please request a fee waiver.
-You or your guidance counselor may use one of the official forms, or your counselor—or you yourself—may simply write a short letter asking us to waive your fee.
-Each applicant applying with a fee waiver should select an option for a need-based fee waiver.
-Do not let this fee prevent you from applying!
+- Fee waivers: Do not let the application fee prevent you from applying!
+In the spirit of our honor code, if the fee presents a hardship for you or your family, the fee will be waived.
+You or your guidance counselor may use one of the official forms, or your counselor—or you yourself—may simply write a short email asking us to waive your fee.
+See more about fee waivers in our Frequently Asked Questions.